andy-h1/100-days-of-code/log.md

  **Today's Progress**: Started back on CSS.
 Was away on holiday for a couple days

  **Thoughts:** Very frustrating evening as I was stuck on "Importing Google Fonts" - got stuck on one of the challenges stating I didn't have a H2 selector on.
 Had to do a lot of trial and error to finally get it to work.
 Clearly taking a holiday slows down progress and makes me rusty.

+ ### Day 4: 4th August 2018

+ **Today's Progress**: Been recovering from an illness.
+Nearly finishing on CSS

+ **Thoughts:** Been feeling ill the last couple of days so took some time off.
+Back on it and understanding margins, padding etc. Was on a roll until FreeCodeCamp went down for maintenance.
+Hoping to finish CSS by tomorrow/Monday.
+Have a wedding tomorrow so will be difficult to find time.